Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

 \subsubsection{Marginal effects of selection on replacement}

 Up to this point, our focus has been on neutrality ($\delta = 0$).
-Since we are interested in the perturbative effects of selection on the neutral process, we also need to understand how changes in individual fecundity values affect the transmission of traits.
-In evolutionary games, the influence of the state of the population on replacement can be modeled using a fecundity function, which assigns to each state a positive quantity representing an individual's competitive abilities (including the propensity to reproduce).
-If $u_{i}$ is the payoff of individual $i$, then a typical conversion of payoff to fecundity is of the form $F_{i}=e^{\delta u_{i}}$ or $F_{i}=1+\delta u_{i}$, where $\delta\geqslant 0$ represents the selection intensity.
-These two forms of $F_i$ are equivalent under weak selection, so we do not need to explicitly choose one \citep{maciejewski:PLoSCB:2014}.
-In either case, weak selection is modeled as a small deviation, proportional to $\delta$, from the neutral baseline fecundity $F_{i}=1$ for all $i=1,\dots ,N$.
+Since we are interested in the perturbative effects of selection on the neutral process, we also need to understand how changes in individual fecundity affect the transmission of traits.
+In evolutionary games, the influence of the state of the population on replacement can be modeled using a fecundity function, which assigns to each state a positive quantity representing an individual's competitive abilities (including, but not limited to, the propensity to reproduce).
+If $U_{i}\left(\vx\right)$ is the payoff of individual $i$ in state $\vx$, then a typical conversion of payoff to fecundity is of the form $F_{i}\left(\vx\right) =e^{\delta U_{i}\left(\vx\right)}$ or $F_{i}\left(\vx\right) =1+\delta U_{i}\left(\vx\right)$, where $\delta\geqslant 0$ represents the selection intensity.
+These two forms of $F_{i}$ are equivalent under weak selection, so we do not need to explicitly choose one \citep{maciejewski:PLoSCB:2014}.
+In either case, weak selection is modeled as a small deviation, proportional to $\delta$, from a neutral baseline fecundity $F_{i}^{\circ}$ for all $i=1,\dots ,N$.
+We note that $F_{i}$ represents a general measure of the competitive abilities of $i$, which can pertain to reproduction, survival, or a combination of the two; we use the term ``fecundity'' instead of ``fitness'' to avoid confusion because the latter term is defined in many ways in the literature.